TabithaRuecker/NeuroDev/README.md

 * RT-PCR (validation of RNAseq, raw data deposited at GEO: GSE249208)
 * Cytokine measurements (ELISA, validation of MIA)

+Database accession numbers are available for reviewers, publication will follow soon.

 ## Code and Resources Used
 ** R version 2023.06.0+421